nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **Error Codes**

 The error codes have been replaced with a revised set of response codes.
+See the [ITK3 Response Codes](explore_response_codes.html) for further details.

 ## 2.2.0-beta ##